ssvlabs/ssv-rewards/README.md

     ├── 📄 by-validator.csv    # Total reward for each validator for this month
     └── 📄 cumulative.json     # Cumulative reward for each owner until and including this month
 ```

+### Merkleization

+TODO: After calculating the distribution, you may merkleize the rewards for each month.